genie-ai/genie-router-plugin-brain-mentions/README.md

 **Sam**: _Ask sam what is the current weather._ This will result into the input _what is the current weather_ to api.ai.

+# Installation

+To install go to the `.genie-router` folder in your home folder (or custom configured folder) and type:

+	npm install --save @genie-ai/genie-router-plugin-brain mentions`

 # Configuration

-To enable the plugin add the configuration key for the plugin: `brain-mentions`.
+To enable the plugin add the configuration key for the plugin: `brain-mentions` to the `config.json` of _genie-router_.

 ## Options